ditlef9/python-nextjs-postgresql-devsecops-gcp/versions-tracker/README.md

 - Activity/Reflection:

 4. **Configure CI/CD with Github Actions**<br>
-- Create a service account, a Pool and Github Actions file
+- Create a service account and Github Actions file
 - Activity/Reflection: What is the difference between Cloud Run and Cloud Run Functions?

 5. **Setup a scheduler**<br>